 If you suffer serious injury as a result of surgical staplers or other error, speak with an experienced medical malpractice attorney about your condition.
 Once seen as a fast and efficient means to close internal and external wounds, surgical staplers should be used with caution.

 Medical Malpractice Attorneys Help you in Baltimore and Washington, D.C.

-Schochor, Federico and Staton, P.A. is a leading medical malpractice law firm with a track record of successfully representing patients and families against institutional defendants and individual physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of successfully representing patients and families against institutional defendants and individual physicians.
 If you suffer medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation.